gumi/secret-env-manager/README.md

    secret-env-manager [global options] command [command options] [arguments...]

 COMMANDS:
-   init     Save the credentials stored in GCP Secret Manager as file. load     Output a string to read credentials from SecretManager based on the file and export them as environment variables. update   Forcefully update the cached information for the load command. help, h  Shows a list of commands or help for one command
+   init     Save the credentials stored in googlecloud Secret Manager as file. load     Output a string to read credentials from SecretManager based on the file and export them as environment variables. update   Forcefully update the cached information for the load command. help, h  Shows a list of commands or help for one command